Level/abstract-leveldown/UPGRADING.md

 suite(testCommon)
 ```

 As part of removing `location`, the abstract tests no longer use `testCommon.location()`.
-Instead an implementation *must* implement `factory()` which *must* return a unique database instance.
+Instead an implementation *must* implement `factory()` which *must* return a unique and isolated database instance.
 This allows implementations to pass options to their constructor.

 The `testCommon.cleanup` method has been removed.
 Because `factory()` returns a unique database instance, cleanup should no longer be necessary.
 The `testCommon.lastLocation` method has also been removed as there is no remaining use of it in abstract tests.

 Previously, implementations using the default `testCommon` had to include `rimraf` in their `devDependencies` and browser-based implementations had to exclude `rimraf` from browserify builds.
 This is no longer the case.

-If your implementation is disk-based we recommend using `tempy` (or similar) to create unique temporary directories.
+If your implementation is disk-based we recommend using [`tempy`](https://github.com/sindresorhus/tempy) (or similar) to create unique temporary directories.
 Together with `factory()` your setup could now look something like:

 ```js
 const test = require('tape')